-The Movement Disorder Society outlines four levels of diagnostic certainty of MSA: possible prodromal MSA, clinically probable MSA, clinically established MSA, and neuropathologically established MSA (Wenning et al., 2022).
+Having reliable and valid guidelines for diagnostic criteria is a crucial aspect of correctly diagnosing MSA since MSA presents with symptoms that are very similar to other disorders, especially PD.
+The Movement Disorder Society outlines four levels of diagnostic certainty of MSA: possible prodromal MSA, clinically probable MSA, clinically established MSA, and neuropathologically established MSA [4].
 The different levels allow clinicians to manage the disease appropriately and pursue an approach best suited for the severity of the disease.
 The primary features necessary for a clinical MSA diagnosis of any level are the onset of symptoms after 30 years of age and an increase in disease severity over time.
-The presence of a negative family history is also a factor as MSA is generally a sporadic, not inherited disease, but there have been rare cases of familial MSA (Hara et al., 2007; Soma et al., 2006).
+The presence of a negative family history is also a factor as MSA is generally a sporadic, not inherited disease, but there have been rare cases of familial MSA [29, 30].
 More often than not, if there is a history of other family members having the same disorder, it is likely not MSA but rather another neurodegenerative disorder such as PD.

 Possible prodromal MSA is an early stage of MSA where symptoms are not fully present, but there are signs of disease development.
 These signs tend to present as subtler, less severe symptoms than the core clinical features of clinically established MSA.
 Identifying this stage allows for earlier intervention and management of the disease.
-Further research is being conducted to develop treatments and slow disease progression (Wenning et al., 2022).
+Further research is being conducted to develop treatments and slow disease progression [4].

-Core clinical features of clinically probable and clinically established MSA include urogenital failure, cardiovascular autonomic failure, parkinsonism, and cerebellar syndrome (Wenning et al., 2022).
+Core clinical features of clinically probable and clinically established MSA include urogenital failure, cardiovascular autonomic failure, parkinsonism, and cerebellar syndrome [4].
 Urogenital failure refers to bladder control problems, sexual dysfunction, and kidney failure.
 Cardiovascular autonomic failure is caused by autonomic nervous system dysfunction.
 Other supportive features of clinically established and clinically probable MSA are the increase in MSA symptoms over time and postural instability.
 Structural changes in the brain, evaluated through MRIs, also signify MSA.
-This includes atrophy of the pons (Figure 2a), putamen, middle cerebellar peduncle (Figure 3a), and cerebellum (Figure 2a, Figure 3a).
+This includes atrophy of the pons (Figure 2a), putamen, middle cerebellar peduncle (Figure 3a), and cerebellum (Figure 2a, Figure 3a), as well as the hot cross bun sign in the pons (Figure 4a), described in further detail as a biomarker [4].
 Clinically probable MSA requires fewer symptoms and features to be present than clinically established MSA.
 These symptoms are more significant than those of possible prodromal MSA but do not yet meet the full criteria for clinically established MSA.
-Differences include more supportive features, the presence of MRI markers, and greater diagnostic certainty in clinically established MSA compared to clinically probable (Wenning et al., 2022).
+Differences include more supportive features, the presence of MRI markers, and greater diagnostic certainty in clinically established MSA compared to clinically probable [4].

 Neuropathologically established MSA refers to definitively diagnosing MSA through brain tissue examination postmortem, or after death.
-Key features involve the abnormal accumulation of the protein α-synuclein in neurons and glial cells and striatonigral and olivopontocerebellar degeneration (Wenning et al., 2022).
+Key features involve the abnormal accumulation of the protein α -synuclein in neurons and glial cells and striatonigral and olivopontocerebellar degeneration [4].
 Striatonigral degeneration decreases basal ganglia size, resulting in rigidity and bradykinesia, or slow movement.
 Olivopontocerebellar degeneration refers to atrophy of the olivary nucleus, cerebellum, and pons, leading to difficulties with balance and muscle coordination.
 This postmortem analysis supports the diagnosis of MSA and provides further information on the disease's progression.